imagej/imagej.github.io/pages/Architecture.md

     `SNAPSHOT`s.

-In the case of Eclipse, you may need to "Update Maven project" in order to see the snapshot couplings go into effect; the shortcut + while selecting the affected project(s) accomplishes this quickly.
+In the case of Eclipse, you may need to "Update Maven project" in order to see the snapshot couplings go into effect; the shortcut {% include Key content="Alt" %}+{% include Key content="F5" %} while selecting the affected project(s) accomplishes this quickly.

+{% include warning-box content="**Current versions of the Eclipse Maven integration (tested with Eclipse Mars) fail to correctly resolve the `LATEST` version tag to `SNAPSHOT`s.
+Use the command-line client instead.**" %}

 Either way, ***be sure to work on a topic branch while developing code in this fashion.*** You will need to clean up your Git history